MichelNivard/awesome-complex-trait-genetics/README.md

 - [LDpred-funct](https://github.com/carlaml/LDpred-funct) LDpred-funct is an extension of LDpred that uses functional annotations of the SNPs to modify the prior.

 - [DPR](https://github.com/biostatpzeng/DPR) DPR is a Bayesian PRS method that uses a non-parametric dirichlet process prior

+- [VIPRS](https://github.com/shz9/viprs) VIPRS is a fast Bayesian PRS method that uses Variational Inference techniques to efficiently approximate the posterior for the effect sizes.
+The python package provides utilities for performing inference as well as computing polygenic scores and common evaluation metrics used in PRS settings.

 ## GWAS result repositories (preferably with an API)